Willie Dunn Sr.: Early life

 Willie Dunn was born in Musselburgh, Scotland, on 19 August 1821.
 Along with his twin brother, Jamie, he played in many challenge matches between 1840–60.
 Dunn apprenticed under the Gourlay family and was keeper of the greens at Blackheath until 1864 when he returned to the Thistle Golf Club at Leith Links.

 Golf career

 The 1861 Open Championship

 Dunn placed seventh in the 1861 Open Championship, carding consistent rounds of 61-59-60=180.

 The 1861 Open Championship was a golf competition held at Prestwick Golf Club, Ayrshire, Scotland.
 It was the second Open Championship and the first to open to amateurs as well as professionals.
 Ten professionals and eight amateurs contested the event, with Tom Morris Sr. winning the championship by 4 shots from Willie Park Sr.

 Family

 Dunn had two sons, Thomas Dunn and Willie Dunn Jr.

 Death

-Dunn died in Musselburgh, Scotland, of epithelioma of lip—a form of skin cancer—in 1878.
+Dunn died in Musselburgh, Scotland, of epithelioma of the lips—a form of skin cancer—in 1878.